mikebranstein/azure-devops-terraform-lab/README.md

     After creating, create two Private Blob containers: *todo-app-dev-state* and *todo-app-prod-state*, then save the storage account name and key from the *Access Keys* tab of the storage account.
 We'll be using it later.

+### Finished Code

+If you didn't finish the code from the previous lab, you can use my finalized code here.
+To walk through this lab.

 ## Module 1: Creating a Build Pipeline for Terraform
 In this module, you'll modify the Terraform we created to be more generic, and create a build pipeline that publishes generic Terraform artifacts to Azure DevOps.